Information for taxi passengers

 Are you taxi aware?

-- Pre-book your journey wherever possible - especially if you are travelling alone, always use a licensed hackney carriage proprietor or a licensed private hire operator
+- pre-book your journey wherever possible - especially if you are travelling alone, always use a licensed hackney carriage proprietor or a licensed private hire operator

-- Wait for your booked vehicle to arrive - never get into another vehicle if it arrives in advance of your booked vehicle.
+- wait for your booked vehicle to arrive - never get into another vehicle if it arrives in advance of your booked vehicle.
 Always confirm your booking with the driver when he/she arrives and make a note of the licence number

-- Know where the local taxi ranks are – if available choose one which is staffed by taxi marshals
+- know where the local taxi ranks are – if available choose one which is staffed by taxi marshals

-- Check you are paying the right fare – ensure a hackney carriage meter is always switched on
+- check you are paying the right fare – ensure a hackney carriage meter is always switched on

 The difference between a Hackney carriage and private hire vehicle

 Hackney carriages (taxis) can be booked in advance from an office, hailed from the street when the 'For Hire' light is on or hired from a taxi rank.